VW ID.4 Confirmed As Brand's First Electric Crossover

 Announced in a webcast, Volkswagen said that the ID.4 will also be the first of the ID family that will hit the U.S. market.
 It will be produced and sold in Europe, China, and the U.S. Just like the ID.3, the ID.4 will be underpinned by the highly-flexible modular electric drive matrix (MEB) platform.

-Detail about the ID.4 is a bit scarce at the moment, but VW confirmed that it will be available in both rear-wheel and all-wheel-drive layout, with the former being the launch configuration.
+Details about the ID.4 are a bit scarce at the moment, but VW confirmed that it will be available in both rear-wheel and all-wheel-drive layout, with the former being the launch configuration.
 For a low center of gravity and well-balanced weight distribution, the ID.4 will have its high-voltage battery positioned at the center of its underbody.

 As for its interior, VW said that the electric crossover will have a fully digital cockpit, "operated primarily by using touch surfaces and intelligent, intuitive voice control."
 The German marque mentioned that the ID.4 will have up to 500 miles (805 kilometers) of range, depending on the drive package.